11510880/BP/README.md

 ## Belief-Propagation Decoder for Low Density Lattice Codes

-This package is a python version of belief-propgation(BP) decoding of Low-Density Lattice Codes(LDLC).
+This package is a python version of belief-propgation(BP) decoding for Low-Density Lattice Codes(LDLC).

 There are two unittest cases in the /test folder.
 User can run **test_variable_node_function.py** for testing variable_node_function.